opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 Congratulations!
 You finished this challenging full Kestrel tutorial.

-To learn more about the language terms, concepts, syntax, and semantics for writing composable hunt flows, please go to :doc:`language`.
+To learn more about the language terms, concepts, syntax, and semantics for writing composable hunt flows, see :doc:`language`.

 .. _pip: https://pip.pypa.io
 .. _Python 3: http://docs.python-guide.org/en/latest/starting/installation/